 Although contacts make up a tiny fraction of plastic waste, it’s still important for contact lens wearers to be mindful of how they dispose of them, particularly if they wear daily disposable lenses.

 The threat of environmental pollution is becoming an increasingly important conversation as local communities and governments work to tackle climate change and the impact of waste that isn’t disposed of properly.

 Can contact lenses be recycled?

 Recycling initiatives like Terracycle offer London-based customers a drop-off point to deposit their used contact lenses and blister packs.

+Researchers are warning of the danger that contact lenses may be causing to waterway systems and the environment.
 We examine both the problem and some potential solutions:

-Having worn contact lenses his entire adult life, researcher Rolf Halden of ASU’s Biodesign Institute’s Center for Environmental Health Engineering began researching the issue when he started wondering how lenses might be contributing to the build-up of plastics – particularly micro plastics - in our water system.
+Having worn contact lenses his entire adult life, researcher Rolf Halden of ASU’s Biodesign Institute’s Centre for Environmental Health Engineering began researching the issue when he started wondering how lenses might be contributing to the build-up of plastics – particularly micro plastics - in our water system.
 The researcher claimed that contact lenses could “contribute a load of at least 20,000 kilograms (44,000 pounds) per year.”
 He calculated that the packaging adds about 29 million pounds (13 million kilograms) of polypropylene to the waste from contacts.

 The idea of customers collecting and recycling their contact lenses is a relatively new one.
-While Terracyle and Acuvue have taken the lead in the UK, currently, Bausch & Lomb are the only company that has a contact lens recycling program in America.
+While Terracyle has taken the lead in the UK, currently, Bausch & Lomb are the only company that has a contact lens recycling program in America.
 The program recycles the lenses, blister packs and packaging.
 Bausch and Lomb will accept waste products from any contact lens manufacturer, meaning wearers of products from other companies can also send their waste, positioning Bausch & Lomb as a leader in this area.